 When Is the Best Time to Go Rock Climbing in Rumney, New Hampshire?

 Remember that fun website, Wunderground, that I recommended?
 It also has another really cool feature.
 The site gives you recommendations, based on the weather when it is the best time to do an activity.
 In our case, we just plugged in rock climbing in Rumney, New Hampshire

 The best time to go rock climbing in Rumney, New Hampshire is from June to August, with the peak being in mid-August.

 Overall Experience Camping & Rock Climbing in Rumney

 Overall, we would probably be willing to go rock climbing in Rumney during this time of year again in the future.
 However, we would not go camping again.
 The nights were too cold and wet, and we’d personally enjoy warmer and drier weather to go camping.

-On the last day we were there, it started to snow.
+On the last day, it started to snow.
 Conveniently, our friend, Tyler, locked his keys in the car.
-Even more conveniently, there was no cell service since we really were in the middle of no where.
+Even more conveniently, there was no cell service since we really were in the middle of nowhere.
 No one was at the office for the campsite, either.
-So, Tyler had to go to the highway and attempt to stop drivers to have them drive to spot where they had cell service, and call the cops for us.
-Eventually, thank God, a cop was able to come assist us (and our frozen asses!).
+So, Tyler had to go to the highway and attempt to stop drivers to have them drive to spot where they had cell service and call the cops for us.
+Eventually, thank God, a cop was able to come to assist us (and our frozen asses!).